icepaq/icepaq/README.md

 My name is Anton.
 I mostly work with backend frameworks such as Spring, Next and Express.
 However I'm always learning new things!

-A random fact about me is I absolutely **LOVE** mango juice and sushi.
+A random fact about me is I absolutely **LOVE** mango juice 🥭 and sushi 🍣.

 Working on a server management [platform](http://controlserverhosting.com/)